toyokazu-sekiguchi/mddm/README.md

 `dist.ini` specifies
 * [POSTPROCESS]
   - `postroot`: This specifies output prefix.
   - `paramnames`: Array of parameter names varied in chains.
-Comma separates items.
+Commas separate items.
   - `paramlabels`: Array of parameter labels in LaTeX format.
 They are adopted in plotting.
-Comma separates items.
+Commas separate items.
+  - `dparamnames`: Array of derived parameter names in chains.
+Commas separate items.
+A Derived paraemters are either of `H0`, `Age`, `odm0`, `odm1`, `odm2`.
+  - `dparamnames`: Array of derived parameter labels in chains.
+They are adopted in plotting.
+Commas separate items.
   - `chains`: Array of chain file(s) to be analysed.
-Comma separates items.
+Commas separate items.
   - `chainlabels`: Array of chain label(s).
 They are adopted in plotting.
-Comma separates items.
+Commas separate items.

 # Notes
 * Flatness is assumed.